 For example, if you are invested in the stock market, you can spread your investments across multiple sectors such as consumer goods, healthcare, technology, etc. Mutual funds and index funds are both great ways to diversify.
-You can also choose to invest in the stock market (funds and bonds), the real estate market, and in small business.
+You can also choose to invest in the stock market (funds and bonds), the real estate market, and in small businesses.

 Whatever you invest in, be sure to do your research, be clear on your investment objectives and understand your risk tolerance.
 This will create less panic for you if a recession comes along.